joachimbrand/Rimu.jl/docs/src/hamiltonians.md

 for defining hamiltonians.
 If you want to define a new model you should make use of this interface.
-The most general form of a model Hamiltonian should subtype to `LinearOperator` and implement the relevant methods.
+The most general form of a model Hamiltonian should subtype to `AbstractHamiltonian` and implement the relevant methods.

 ```@docs
-LinearOperator
+AbstractHamiltonian
 Hops
 generateRandHop
 ```